AdobeDocs/commerce-admin.en/help/stores-purchase/cancel-allow.md

 ### My Account

-The _Cancel Order_ button is displayed in the My Account page, in the Recent Orders section if the order can be canceled.
+The _Cancel Order_ button is displayed in the Recent Orders section of the My Account page, if the order can be canceled.

 ![My Account page](./assets/my-account-page-view-cancel.png){width="700" zoomable="yes"}